 An objective third party with proper tools and training will be more likely to recognize and be able to point out security risks and weaknesses.
 Given the pace of technology change, you should consider conducting security audits and vulnerability tests on at least an annual basis.
 Penetration tests can also be beneficial but are expensive and must meet a rigorous cost/benefit basis evaluation.
 Your church’s resources, ministry activities, and the types of data you collect and maintain will dictate your needs in this area.

-For more detail on security assessments, please read here.
+For more details on security assessments, please read here.

 7. Install a UTM Firewall (Unified Threat Management)